tristanguigue/password-extraction/README.md

 # Password Extraction
 This is a script to extract password out of natural language using foursquare comments as input.
-It has been tested for passwords in the English but is not language dependent.
+It has been tested for passwords in English but is not language dependent.

-It uses the occurences of words located before and after the password themselves to guess which word has the highest probability to be a password in the given sentence.
+The model evaluates which word has the highest probability to be a password in a given sentence based on the popularity of words coming before and after the password.

 ## Training
-The training set is used to build dictionaries of words that occurs at a given position before and after the password.
+The training set is used to build dictionaries of words' popularity at a given position before and after the password.
 - The password is identified in the tip
 - The tip is split into the part precending and succeeding the password